I Have Two Crab Apple Trees in My Yard. They Are Loaded to the Point of Exploding! Time to Find a Few Crab Apple Recipes So They Don’t Go to Waste.

-I have two crab apple trees in my yard.
-They are loaded to the point of exploding!
-Time to find some crab apple recipes so they don’t go to waste.
-A crab apple is two inches around or smaller.
-They are tarter than standard apples.
+What distinguishes a crab apple?
+A crab apple is two inches around or smaller and is tarter than standard apples.
 I use my crab apples just like regular apples in recipes and they always turn out just as tasty.

 By now you know that I love to buy in bulk.
 My crab apples are even better – they’re free!
 Now, what to do with all those apples?